StrayDragon/flask-x-openapi-schema/docs/usage_guide.md

 - `x_request_query`: Binds the entire query parameters object
 - `x_request_path_<param_name>`: Binds a path parameter
 - `x_request_file`: Binds a file object

+These prefixes can be customized using the `ConventionalPrefixConfig` class:

 ```python
 # Query parameters